Viewly/token-contracts/README.md

 For this reason, we will set up an official faucet, and fairly distribute a portion of the tokens that are held back, to the content creators and their fans, once our chain launches.

+# Proposed Contract :: ViewlySale

+## Single Funding Event
+`ViewlySale` contract is designed for a single and large crowdfunding event, with guaranteed fixed reserved supply.

 ## Fair and Predictable Reserves Allocation
 As an example, lets look at BAT's sale contract.
 In BAT's case, the reserved tokens are allocated before the sale.